Sandy10247/friction-trading/README.md

 ## Intro
 - Strictly for Personal use.
-- Will be Public till I get a Go Lang Job after that, it will be Private 🔒 and in EC2 making Trades 🤑.
+- Will be Public till I get a Go Lang Job, after that it will be Private 🔒 and in EC2 making Trades 🤑.

 ## MakeFile